Tony Brown (rugby union): 2011 Return to the Highlanders

 Brown was drafted into the squad as a reserve from the wider training squad for the match against the defending champions the Bulls.
 Coming on in the second half, he made a stellar contribution, converting 3 tries and kicking a crucial penalty.

 Brown was a key player in the Highlanders 26 18 upset win over the then 6 game undefeated Crusaders.
 Being on the eve of the 2011 Rugby World Cup the All Blacks were on look out for a back up first five to Daniel Carter, and with Browns recent form he had become a potential candidate for that position.
 If that were to ring true it would be more than ten years since Brown last played for the All Blacks.
 However the call up never came and Brown was later named as captain of Otago for the 2011 ITM Cup season.

 2020 Match Fit

 In 2020, he joined Match Fit season 1 as reinforcements since the first contact rugby warmup match against Pukekohe Presidents, and subsequently the final game against Classic Barbarians.
 At the time, he and Leon MacDonald were the only current coaches in the squad in season 1.

+Personal life

+Brown is a New Zealander of Māori descent (Ngāpuhi descent).